-Note: You configure optical ports without support for autonegotiation (automatic configuration) with 100 Mbit/s full duplex (FDX) or 1000 Mbit/s full duplex (FDX).
+Note: You configure optical ports without support for autonegotiation (automatic configuration) with 100 Mbit/s full duplex (FDX).

 Note: Configure all the devices of the MRP-Ring individually.
 Before you connect the redundant line, you must have completed the configuration of all the devices of the MRP-Ring.
 You thus avoid loops during the configuration phase.